 Board members serve a two-year term and will meet monthly as follows:

-Board members are required to travel to in-person meetings.
-Note that these meetings may be several hours away and will require some travel.
-Illinois is a long state!
+Board members are required to travel to in-person meetings as agreed at the beginning of each new term.
 Additional meetings (i.e committee, or special circumstance) may be scheduled with advance notice.
 As active Board member participation is critical to the success of the Association, it is expected, that each Board member will participate in no less than nine (9) of the eleven (11) annual Board meetings in order to maintain their position on the Board.